mattermost/docs/source/developer/dev-setup-troubleshooting.rst

 Mac OS X: I get the following error or something similar when running ``make run``: [EROR] Failed to ping DB retrying in 10 seconds err=Error 1045: Access denied for user ‘mmuser’@’localhost’ (using password: YES)
   It appears that 'mmuser' is not created as a user in your MySQL database.
 Hence create the new user by using the following command:
-  ``CREATE USER 'mmuser'@'localhost' IDENTIFIED BY 'mostest';`` This will create a new user.
+  ``CREATE USER 'mmuser'@'localhost' IDENTIFIED BY 'mostest';``

-  Grant all the permissions to the user using the command.
+  Grant all the permissions to the user using the command:

   ``GRANT ALL PRIVILEGES ON * . * TO '
   mmuser
   '@'localhost';``

-  Reload the privileges, so that the changes can be reflected. ``FLUSH PRIVILEGES;``
+  Reload the privileges, so that the changes can be reflected:
+  ``FLUSH PRIVILEGES;``

 Testing errors
 --------------